coyim/coyim/PHILOSOPHY.md

-# The philosophy, mission, guide lines and goals of CoyIM
+# The philosophy, mission, guidelines and goals of CoyIM

 This document aims to expand a bit on the philosophy we use when developing CoyIM - what the mission is, and guidelines for what features we choose to